 Nani Kahar labDNA

 Nani Kahar is an architect and a partner at labDNA, a design practice that seeks to extend possibilities through engagement of art, popular culture and social activism in urban development projects. labDNA focuses on collaboration leading to hybrid space that promotes inclusiveness through participatory activity. labDNA has created two arts and cultural platforms in Kuala Lumpur, MAP@Publika and Annexe@Central Market.
 She was not only the architect for these buildings but she was also the person behind the art spaces “Making Art Public” (MAP) and White Box (an open exhibition gallery) and the Black Box (a 200-seaterl theatre).
 Her idea of successful public or ‘democratic’ space is the level of diversity, and the social impact of the activity taking place.
-Creative experimentation is encouraged by giving autonomy to the community organizers from cultural and social fields to pursue their ideas.
+Creative experimentation is encouraged by giving autonomy to the community organisers from cultural and social fields to pursue their ideas.
 Nani Kahar studied architecture at Westminister University (UK).
 She currently directs the arts and cultural programs at Map KL & Publika and place-making projects in Nusajaya and Putrajaya.
 She is often invited to speak at conferences and events such as Khazanah’s Megatrends Forum

 Prizes and Awards with MUF 2012 Swiss Architecture Prize 2011 muf: Public Realm Architect of the Year (BD Architect of the Year Awards) J&L Gibbons with muf (Making Space in Dalston): Landscape Institute President’s Award Barking Central, Public Realm Architect: RIBA Award